Join me!

 • Once dry, shake the dried lavender off into a bowl or container.

-I also love how beautiful lavender buds look in a clear jar of bath salts, especially if I want to present it to someone as a gift.
-Sometimes when lavender dries it turns gray or brown, but there are a few things you can do to help the buds keep their pretty purple color.
+Lavender buds look beautiful in a clear jar of bath salts, especially if I want to present it to someone as a gift.
+Sometimes, when lavender dries, it turns gray or brown, but there are a few things you can do to help the buds keep their pretty purple colour.

 Choose One of These Varieties

-Any lavender can be harvested and dried for use, but Purple Bouquet, Royal Purple, and Folgate lavenders hold their color especially well as they dry out.
+Any lavender can be harvested and dried for use, but Purple Bouquet, Royal Purple, and Folgate lavenders hold their colour especially well as they dry out.

 Harvest at the Right Time

-Cut your lavender from the plant just before the blooms open for the best color.
+Cut your lavender from the plant just before the blooms open for the best colour.
 I like to leave at least some blooms to open in the garden for the bees, though.

 Store Properly